Jasna04/Predictive_Maintenance_Agent/README.md

 Root Cause Analysis (RAG): Integrates retrieval-augmented generation (RAG) to explain failures and suggest targeted interventions.
 Automated Alerts: Sends email notifications to maintenance teams with detailed recommendations and risk assessments.
 Interactive UI: Modern Streamlit interface with customizable backgrounds, clear system status indicators, and device input controls.
-Privacy & Security: Sensitive information, such as email addresses and API keys, is protected and redacted from UI logs.

 **How It Works**